Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 data class OwnedProject(override val name: String, val owner: String) : Project()
 ```

-To handle unknown polymorphic subtypes like `BasicProject`, configure a default deserializer for the base type.
+To handle unknown polymorphic subtypes of `Project`, configure a default deserializer for the base type.
 Use the [`defaultDeserializer()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-polymorphic-module-builder/default-deserializer.html) function inside the `polymorphic()` block to define a fallback for these unregistered subtypes:

 ```kotlin